carpentries-incubator/hpc-intro/_episodes/15-transferring-files.md

 ## What's in a `/`?

 When using `scp`, you may have noticed that a `:` *always* follows the remote computer name;
-sometimes a `/` follows that, and sometimes not, and sometines there's a final `/`.
+sometimes a `/` follows that, and sometimes not, and sometimes there's a final `/`.
 On Linux computers, `/` is the ***root*** directory, the location where the entire filesystem (and others attached to it) is anchored.
 A path starting with a `/` is called *absolute*, since there can be nothing above the root `/`.
 A path that does not start with `/` is called *relative*, since it is